ijkzen/Blog-Frontend/projects/next-showdown/README.md

 # NextShowdown

-This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.4.

 ## Code scaffolding

 Run `ng generate component component-name --project next-showdown` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module --project next-showdown`.